-- All biohazard containers containing returned needles and supplies will be stored in a locked area at the fixed site to avoid inadvertent handling and injury by others. - i) Disposal containers returned to community partners should be stored in a locked area until they can be transported to the health unit for disposal, or pick-up can be arranged. - j) Staff of Exchange Works site may transport up to 5 kg of used syringes to the health unit office for disposal ensuring containers are sealed securely and seatbelted where possible.
+- All biohazard containers containing returned needles and supplies will be stored in a locked area at the fixed site to avoid inadvertent handling and injury by others. - Staff of Exchange Works site may transport up to 5 kg of used syringes to the health unit office for disposal ensuring containers are sealed securely and seatbelted where possible.